ossu/math/README.md

 # Community

 - We have a Discord server!
 This should be your first stop to talk with other OSSU students.
 Why don't you introduce yourself right now?
-[Join the CS channel in OSSU Discord](https://discord.gg/5pUhfpX)
+[Join the OSSU Discord](https://discord.gg/5pUhfpX)
-- You can also interact through [GitHub issues](https://github.com/ossu/computer-science/issues).
+- You can also interact through [GitHub issues](https://github.com/ossu/math/issues).
 If there is a problem with a course, or a change needs to be made to the curriculum, this is the place to start the conversation.
 Read more [here](CONTRIBUTING.md).
 - Subscribe to our [newsletter](https://tinyletter.com/OpenSourceSocietyUniversity).
 - Add **Open Source Society University** to your [Linkedin](https://www.linkedin.com/school/11272443/) profile!